MuhanadHA/nft-preview-card-component-main/README-template.md

 ### What I learned

-this project helped me with the review of css grids and styling, it also helped with semantic html coding, and helped with reviewing how to code responsively
+this project helped me with the review of css grids and styling, it also helped with semantic html coding, and helped with reviewing how to code responsively.

+I'm also learning how to write this read me template...

 ### Continued development